EnviroDIY/ModularSensors/README.md

 #### <a name="BME280"></a>[Bosch BME280](https://www.bosch-sensortec.com/bst/products/all_products/bme280) Integrated Environmental Sensor

 Although this sensor has the option of either I2C or SPI communication, this library only supports I2C.
 The only input needed is the power pin; the I2C sensor address is assumed to be 0x76, though it can be changed to 0x77 in the constructor if necessary.
-You must have the [Adafruit BME280 library](https://github.com/adafruit/Adafruit_BME280_Library) and the [Adafruit Unified Sensor Driver](https://github.com/adafruit/Adafruit_Sensor) installed to use this sensor.
 To connect two of these sensors to your system, you must ensure they are soldered so as to have different I2C addresses.
 No more than two can be attached.
 This module is likely to also work with the [Bosch BMP280 Barometric Pressure Sensor](https://www.bosch-sensortec.com/bst/products/all_products/bmp280), though it has not been tested on it.

 The main constuctor for the sensor object is: